davekinkead/thesis/paper.coffee.md

 ---

 ## Introduction

-Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results.
-For some these accounts, we can judge the quality of a democratic outcome against some independent criteria.
+There are many ways one might attempt to justify democratic authority [^definitions].
+A common approach is to point out that democratic procedures produce desirable outcomes.
+Sometimes the quality of democratic outcomes is judged against some independent criteria.
 Epistemic accounts like Condorcet's Jury Theorem [@condorcet] or @estlund's Epistemic Proceduralism are like this.
-Democratic processes, according to these accounts, track the truth and that gives us reasons to value their outcomes.
+Democratic processes, according to these accounts, track the truth and that gives us reasons to value their results.

-For others, we can judge the quality of democratic outcomes against some agent relative criteria.
+Other times, we might judge the quality of democratic outcomes against some agent relative criteria.
 We see this in utilitarian justifications of democracy when majority voting maximizes the expected utility of voter preferences [@rae].
 One needn't be a utilitarian to employ such an approach however.  @rousseau for example, argued that majority rule realises the general will of the people and this gives us reasons to obey.

 And for others still, it is not the content of democratic decision making that matters so much as the effects that the process has on participants.
 This is what @mill had in mind when he argued that democracy transforms the moral character of participants.
 Democratic participation makes good citizens.

-Call these accounts of democracy _consequentialist_ [^qual-1].
+Call these accounts of democracy _consequentialist_.

-[^qual-1]: By _accounts of democracy_, I mean any normative theory of democracy's value.
+[^definitions]: By authority I mean ....
+Democractic authority ....
+By _accounts of democracy_, I mean any normative theory of democracy's value.
 Not all accounts of democracy are consequenitalist.
 Intrinsic accounts of democracy for example, justify political authority without any reference to specific outcomes of the democratic process, and instead appeal to substantive ideals like equality, justice.
 Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie heavy lifting of justifying political authority.

 The outcome of any democratic procedure is a function, in part, of who gets to participate in that procedure.
 Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes that would otherwise have occured, even for identical democratic procedures.
 Who is included in a particular democracy affects the particular outcomes of that democracy.